Gandawar/Hotel-Management/README.md

-# Hotel-Management using pyhton this projet is use for beginner to learn pyhton
+# Movie Ticket Booking using pyhton this projet is use for beginner to learn pyhton